 In late September the locomotive was being painted in apple green livery in readiness for returning to the main line.
 The locomotive was however not ready to haul its planned main line introduction in October 2018.

 At the end of November 2018 the locomotive undertook a light test run on the mainline and this was followed by a loaded test run in early the following month.
+It did not return to the mainline in December 2018 as planned.

 |Home Base||Current Status||Owner|